dermayank/GitHub-Commands/README.md

 `git checkout [commit-hash]` make the working directory point to commit with given hash

-`git checkout [branch-name]` makes the branch point to current hash
+`git checkout [branch-name]` makes the branch point to current hash-